 10. ValuePack Canadian Beef Liver Lover

-Another of our bulk products, beef liver lovers are all-natural single ingredient beef liver chunks that are sure to get your puppies attention.
-They can be easily broken into smaller bite sized pieces for training and have a strong liver scent to keep your pup focused on training.
+Another of our bulk pet products, ValuePack Beef Liver Lovers, are all-natural single-ingredient liver chunks that are sure to get your puppy's attention.
+They can be easily broken into smaller bite-sized pieces for training dog treats and have a strong liver scent to keep your pup focused on training dog treats.

 These treats are great for dogs of any size and can even be fed to cats!

 Looking for a DIY dog training treat recipe?
 Sometimes you just can’t find a simple training treat that your dog will flip for, so why not try making your own?
 Not only does this allow you to pick your own healthy ingredients, but you can also make the treats as small as you want to suit your dog’s size.